-US ramping up Covid-19 genome sequencing to track variants, CDC director says - Local News 8
+US ramping up COVID-19 genome sequencing to track variants, CDC director says - Local News 8

 “Over the last three weeks or so we’ve increased our sequencing about tenfold,” Walensky said during a White House briefing.
 “So as we look more, we certainly anticipate we might find more” variants.

 The US effort in genetic sequencing lags far behind many other developed nations.
-One analysis ranked he US 33rd in the world for sequences per 1,000 cases of Covid-19.
+One analysis ranked the US 33rd in the world for sequences per 1,000 cases of COVID-19.

 Scientists search for coronavirus mutations by taking samples of the virus from patients’ nasal swabs and analyzing their genetic sequences.